openharmony/docs/en/application-dev/reference/apis/js-apis-inputconsumer.md

 ## inputConsumer.on

-on(type: "key", keyOption: KeyOption, callback: Callback&lt;KeyOption&gt;): void
+on(type: "key", keyOptions: KeyOptions, callback: Callback<KeyOptions>): void

 Enables listening for combination key events.
-When a combination key event that meets the specified conditions occurs, **keyOption** will be passed as an input parameter to **callback**.
+When a combination key event that meets the specified conditions occurs, **keyOptions** will be passed as an input parameter to **callback**.

 **System capability**: SystemCapability.MultimodalInput.Input.InputConsumer